What is domestic violence?

 destroying your property

-making verbal threats about hurting you
+making verbal threats to hurt you

 There are different types of court orders that may help protect you and your children.
 The attached table explains:

-You can get an Order for Protection if you have been assaulted or threatened by:
+Yes, if you have been assaulted or threatened by:

 When you ask for an Order for Protection, you are the Petitioner.
 The person you want the court to restrain is the Respondent.